Skip Navigation

 Skip Main Content

-What Is Work Conditioning
+What Is Work Conditioning?

 Work conditioning is a high level of therapeutic intervention designed to help patients regain enough function to return to work.
 These therapies are ideal for patients that have already progressed through traditional physical or occupational therapy but still lack full function in relation to specific duties required on the job.
-Work conditioning utilizes real or simulated work tasks to help prepare patients for a safe transition back into the workforce while preventing new or worsened injuries.

-Work conditioning is an intense conditioning program designed to help patients regain their overall musculoskeletal, neurological, and cardiovascular functions.
-This includes strength, mobility, power, endurance, motor control and functional abilities.
-The goals of a work conditioning programs are to restore the patient’s physical capacity and functional abilities, to prevent the recurrence of the injury, and to return the patient to work.
+The goals of a work conditioning program are to restore the patient’s physical capacity and functional abilities, prevent the recurrence of injury, and facilitate a return to work.

-Who can benefit from work conditioning At Barrington Orthopedic Specialists?
+Who Can Benefit from Work Conditioning at Barrington Orthopedic Specialists?

 • Airline Workers